porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/linear_algebra.html.md

 </header>

 # Linear algebra
-This body contains resources, notes, exercises of interest and programs concerned with linear algebra.
+This body contains resources, notes and programs concerned with linear algebra.
 The LaTex rendering is handled by [MathJax][mathjax].

+Problems can be found [here](problems).

 ---

 System of linear equations can have